getsentry/sentry-docs/src/collections/_documentation/platforms/python/sanic.md

     $ pip install --upgrade 'sentry-sdk=={% sdk_version sentry.python %}'
     ```

+2. If you're on Python 3.6, you also need the `aiocontextvars` package:

+    ```bash
+    $ pip install --upgrade aiocontextvars
+    ```

-2. To configure the SDK, initialize it with the integration before or after your app has been initialized:
+3. To configure the SDK, initialize it with the integration before or after your app has been initialized:

     ```python
     import sentry_sdk